justiceadamsUNI/C-Unit-Testing-Suite-With-CI/README.md

 - [Boost.Test](http://www.boost.org/doc/libs/1_65_1/libs/test/doc/html/index.html)

 ## Things I Wish To Further Explore
 - I'd like to find C++ mocking framework with the same requirements as above.
 Ideally something similar to [Mockito for Java](http://site.mockito.org/).
 Ideally suited for proper integration test.

+**Update:** I discovered [CATCH](https://github.com/catchorg/Catch2), A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD.
+It's fairly simple and lightweight being that it's header only.
+For an example of how to use CATCH, I encourage you to look through my [compiler repo's unit test](https://github.com/justiceadamsUNI/Klein-Compiler/tree/master/Compiler/test)